we-are-ida/livecycle-maven/README.md

 # Adobe LiveCycle Maven plugin

-A Maven plugin to control various Adobe LiveCycle ES2.5-related actions through a Maven workflow.
+A Maven plugin to control various Adobe LiveCycle related actions through a Maven workflow.

 The available features (Maven Mojos) are: